VirusTotal/yara-x/docs/Module Developer's Guide.md

 uninitialized.

 In `proto3` things are a bit different.
-All fields in `proto3` are optional, but uninitialized fields will have a default value that depends on the type.
+All fields in `proto3` are optional, but uninitialized fields will default to a value that depends on the type.
 For example, for numeric fields the default value is zero, and for string fields the default value is the empty string.
 This means that in `proto3` a protobuf field `int64 foo` is translated into a field `foo: i64`.
-If `foo` is not initialized, it will behave as it was initialized to 0.
+If `foo` is not initialized, it will behave as if it was initialized to 0.
 After deserializing your structure, you won't be able to tell if `foo` was explicitly set to 0, or if it was left uninitialized.